antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 Last diagram demonstrates that for both MVC and HTTP data modification and data representation are separated.
 They are both following CQRS (Command Query Responsibility Segregation).

-If we apply CQRS further, we will get separate our business operations infrastructure from reporting:
+If we apply CQRS further, we will separate our business operations infrastructure from reporting:

 ![CQRS applied to web application](/images/MVC_Server_HTTP_CQRS.png)